 Prosecutors said they informed Rosen Gonzalez and her attorney last month “that no criminal charges could be filed in this matter” because they “would not be able to meet [the] burden of proof to establish a crime had occurred beyond and to the exclusion of every reasonable doubt.”
 But in a statement to the Herald, Rosen Gonzalez claimed she was the one who told prosecutors she did not want the case to go on.

-It’s not hard to see what happened here.
+It is not hard to see what happened here.
 The woman saw her opportunity to knock off a political opponent and took it.
 That may not strike you as a big deal, but this is why Washington is the land of a thousand sociopaths.
 The farm system that develops elected officials selects for them.
-In anything resembling an orderly system, Kristen Rosen Gonzalez would never get a purchase, She would be weeded out at the initial point of entry.
+In anything resembling an orderly system, Kristen Rosen Gonzalez would never get a purchase, she would be weeded out at the initial point of entry.
 Instead, you can bet that the big shots in Tallahassee are looking at her as a star.

 It is tempting to say that this is just the natural result of democracy.
 There is a lot of truth there, as this was the result of Athenian democracy, as well.
 The standard critique of democracy is that it brings together a bunch of not so smart and wise people, expecting them to be collectively what they are not individually.
 Dumb people do not become smart when their numbers increase.
 Therefore, the antidote to the defects of democracy is limiting the franchise to the best people.
-That’s the argument for a representative republic.
+That is the argument for a representative republic.

 The solution, if there is one, is to figure out how to put a set of requirements on people entering public life that are easy to defend, even in times of extreme duress or extreme leisure.
 The Romans came pretty close during the Republic.
 The requirements placed on a public man worked as a sorting mechanism.
 It was only when they stopped abiding by these rules that things started to go sideways in a hurry.
 The puzzle is how to devise a set of barriers to entry that are very hard to violate, even in times of crisis.